Bracket Clock Repair and Restoration Services in London

 Bracket clocks, named after the special shelves on which they were often mounted, are some of the finest examples of english clockmaking that exist today.
 With beautifuly engraved spring-driven fusee movements, carefully constructed cases and clear, easy to read dial they are always high quality objects.

 At Harris Horology, our fine technical ability means no clock is too worn out or too complex, and our fully equipped studio can tackle any kind of repair.
 From a routine service all the way up to a complete restoration, we draw on our museum experience and practice to keep as much character and charm as possible while ensuring all clocks are returned working reliably as they should.
-With a range of experience with recoil or verge escapements, striking or chiming and any type of complication such as repeat work or alarms, we are experts when it comes to taking care of these wonderful clocks.
+With a range of experience with recoil or verge escapements, striking or chiming and any type of complication such as pull-repeat work or alarms, we are experts when it comes to taking care of these wonderful clocks.

 A large percentage of our work is on heirloom items - those inherited from an earlier generation, and we work hard to bring them back to life while keeping the object's soul intact.
 No major visual changes or no over-polished cases, just the clock working as it used to decades ago.
 Read examples of our clock repairs on our blog here.